kranzky/insoluble/folly.md

 In the quiet of the night, Mike took tiny breaths, letting the ocean powder lull him into a sleeping state.
 His mind was filled with puzzles and games, the massive learning experience they had just undertaken.
 He dreamt of an ape that had discovered the secret to unlocking the brain's major single potential.

 Mike grabbed the pills from the packed, attractive container and woke up feeling nice.
 His body was aching and colorless from the lifeless toiling on the bug.
 Despite everything, he had gotten lost in a decent fiction novel called "Ha".
 He started his day by exhaling deeply, pulling out his watch, and smoking a cigarette.
 Pouring himself a cup of coffee, Mike noticed the tin mug had "Lloyd's" initial "P" on it.
 He couldn't help but think of Dan and the fight that could kill or die among the stars.
 It was three-thirty in the morning and he was grateful for the attendant's bell that allowed him to sleep.
 He slid the liner back into place, feeling the impact of the reversed situation, and knew things were different now.

-"Total departure, harsh souls fly."

-Mike pondered the cryptic words.

-He wondered if this new clue provided a clear direction.

-The eerie fog around them thickened.

-"It's unsettling."

-Dan agreed, sharing the same unease.
-Tension filled the air.
-They delved deeper into the mystery, undeterred.

 ---